harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 Displays the detailed list of all tests: class methods and test methods.

+Initially, the list shows only failed tests.
+To see all tests, toggle **Show all Tests**.

-You can filter the list to only show failed tests; sort the list by failure rate, duration, and total tests; and expand test suites to see details about individual tests in that suite.
+You can sort the list by failure rate, duration, and total tests.
+You can also expand test suites to see details about individual tests in that suite.

 #### Call Graph